emeb/up5k_basic/README.md

 linker script to change the memory sizes, as well as modify the rom_monitor.s file with code changes.
 The cc65 assembler and linker are required to put it all together into the final .hex file needed by the FPGA build.

+## Video

+A late addition to the design is a simple NTSC composite video generator which is based on the original Ohio Scientific C1P system.
+The luma and sync output bits should be combined by running sync thru a 330 ohm resistor and luma thru a 560 ohm resistor to a common node driving a 75 ohm baseband composite video load.
+This will generate a 262-line 60fps progressive-scanned NTSC-compatible signal which should work with most modern NTSC-capable video displays.

+The video generation has been upgraded from the OSI 24x24 display to support 32 characters wide by 27 lines high plus overscan and uses the original OSI character generator, complete with all the unique gaming glyphs like tanks, cars and spaceships.

 ## Simulating